 It is worth discussing the differences between the toy model and the ED data at these numerically accessible system sizes.
 One may first notice that the exponential growth of the CTC with $L$ in the full ED data of Fig.~\ref{fig:ctcb_main_results_J_01} contrasts with the apparent linear growth of the CTC in the toy model.
 We numerically verified that in our toy model, the probability of occurrence of a CTR transferring 1 particle across $i_0$ is already significant and grows approximately linearly in $L$, while for CTRs of 2 particles it grows exponentially with $L$.
 We thus speculate that the linear growth of the CTC in the toy model reflects a delicate balancing act between quantitatively important resonances which are beginning to ``settle,'' and other resonances which are still growing.
 On the other hand, in the full ED data, we suspect that the exponential growth of the CTC highlights the presence of many quantitatively important CTRs not accounted for in the first-order perturbation theory, whose resonance collars are much larger than the accessible $L$.
-This is also relevant for another interesting observation, where the ED data for $\doubleE[\ctc]$ diverges from the toy model's data, seemingly starting from $L=12$, for all $W \geq 8$.
-We note that $L=12$ is a significant system size for the toy model, since this is roughly the size of the resonance collar for CTRs of two particles, which have a range of 4.
-Thus, this system size marks where those quantitatively important CTRs begin to have settled behavior in the toy model.
-On the other hand, at this system size, the ED model still has many other resonances whose resonance collars exceed 12 sites, and so the ED data begins to grow faster than that of the toy model.
+Finally, it is also noteworthy that at large $W$, the toy model appears to overestimate the number of CTRs of 1 or 2 particles in the system, which can likely be attributed to the model's loose application of the resonance condition Eq.~(\ref{eq:resonance_condition}) (i.e. that any pair of LIOM configurations satisfying Eq.~(\ref{eq:resonance_condition}) are assumed to undergo \emph{perfect} particle transfer).